Echinobase: Supported species

-Software, Hardware and Platform
+Software, hardware and platform

 Echinobase runs in a cloud environment.
 Its virtual machines are running in a VMware vSphere environment on two servers, with automatic load balancing and fault tolerance.
 Its software uses Java, JSP, JavaScript, AJAX, XML, and CSS.
-It also uses IBM's WebSphere Application Server and the IBM Db2 database.
+It also uses Apache Tomcat and the Postgres database.
 Echinobase is developed in tandem with Xenbase.

-Functional Genomics
+Functional genomics

 Echinobase is a resource for genomics research that is organized by gene models and represented using gene pages.
 Each gene page has a tremendous amount of gene specific information.

 Genomics - Search and BLAST tools are available directly or through the gene pages that display gene model HGNC compliant names, orthology, GO terms and link to BLAST, the JBrowse genome browser, and a gene expression plotting tool.

 Tabs beyond the summary provide gene specific literature, transcripts, expression data, protein sequences and interactants.

 Genomic research tools are implemented to assist browsing, search and analysis and visualization of genomic sequence assemblies, annotations and features.
 Additionally, gene expression data collection, search and visualization is provided.